 All pupils have access to an RE curriculum which is broad, balanced, relevant and differentiated.
 Activities, discussions, debates and games enable pupils to develop their knowledge and understanding of RE through a wide range of challenging learning experiences.
 All pupils develop a better understanding of and respect for their own and other people’s religious views and non-religious beliefs in today’s multi-faith society.
-The use of solo taxonomy, scaffolding, classroom monitor and work scrutiny enable us to monitor pupil progress.
+The use of solo taxonomy, scaffolding, Educater assessment tracker and work scrutiny enable us to monitor pupil progress.

 Pupils work independently and as part of a team to enhance skills, knowledge, success, confidence and respect for life in modern day Britain.
-Studying RE will enhance pupils’ self-esteem through opportunities for new achievements.
+In summary, Re at Manor Academy develops pupils':

 Equal Opportunities and Inclusion